 The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care that Medicare health plans provide.
-One way CMS does this is to ask people with Medicare about their physical and mental health-to determine whether the care their health plan provides keeps them as healthy as possible.
+One way CMS does this is to ask people with Medicare about their physical and mental health-to learn if their health plan's care keeps them as healthy as possible.

 You have been randomly selected to receive the "Medicare Health Outcomes Survey."
-(For some health plans that have fewer enrollees, all members with Medicare are asked to participate.)
+(For some health plans with few enrollees, all members with Medicare are asked to fill it out.)
 In a few days, you will receive the survey in the mail.
 Please take the time to complete and return it in the enclosed postage-paid envelope.

-Your answers will provide important information about your health.
-In two years, we will ask you to complete the same survey.
-CMS compares results from both surveys to see how well your health plan maintains or improves the health and well-being of its members over time.
+Your survey answers tell important information about your health.
+In two years, we will ask you to take the same survey.
+CMS will compare both surveys to see how well your health plan maintains or improves the health and well-being of its Medicare members over time.

 The accuracy of the results depends on answers we get from you and others selected for this survey.
-All information you provide is protected by the Privacy Act and will not be shared.
+Your answers are protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
 Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.

 [SURVEY VENDOR NAME] is a survey organization working with CMS to carry out this survey.
-If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or email [EMAIL ADDRESS].
 Thank you for your help with this important survey.